emkartch/Capstone_Bottoh/README.md

 ### Functionality

-The game is a point-and-click - a user moves their mouse cursor to a specific screen location and presses a button to select, activate, or interact with an item.
+The game is a point-and-click; a user moves their mouse cursor to a specific screen location and presses a button to select, activate, or interact with an item.
 Players can press the return key to cycle through dialogue.

 The inventory has a click-and-drag function and can open, close, and expand.
 The player can click and then drag an inventory item out to the center of the screen to make it bigger.